-I had a patient come into my office recently who represents one of the most remarkable turnarounds I have witnessed and she definitely has the record of being in pain for the longest time before she pulled out of it.
-She had been in pain for over 55 years when I met her about a year ago.
+I had a patient come into my office many years ago who represents one of the most remarkable turnarounds I have witnessed.
+She definitely holds the record of being in pain for the longest time before she pulled out of it.
+She had been in pain for over 55 years when I met her around 2012 ago.
 Her pain was located over her thoracic and lumbar spine and she had spent a lifetime trying to solve it.

 I reviewed her imaging studies carefully and her spine had an expected degree of degeneration for her age.
 There was no identifiable reason for her unrelenting neck and back pain.
 Remember that disc degeneration is not considered a source of pain.
 It simply means that your spine has lost water content and is stiffer.
 Disc Degeneration and Back Pain